Albuquerque Entry Requirements

 Typically 6 months maximum per entry

-Citizens of countries not in Visa Waiver Program need B-2 tourist visa
+Citizens of countries not in Visa Waiver Program require B-2 tourist visa

 Arrival Process